PhD applications – Mirror doctoral contracts idil 2026

 - SMH

-Mandatory elements of the file to be sent in PDF format for evaluation:
+The mandatory elements of the file to be submitted in PDF format for evaluation:

-- Transcripts for L3, M1 and M2 (or all years of the equivalent course, e.g. Engineering Diploma) with grading.
+- Transcripts from L3, M1, and M2 (or from all years of an equivalent program, such as an Engineering Diploma) with rankings.
 These transcripts should be combined into a single file.

 - Letter(s) of recommendation

-UMR 1: UMR 1208 - Agropolymer Engineering and Emerging Technologies (IATE)
+UMR 1: UMR 1208 – Agopolymer Engineering and Emerging Technologies (IATE)

 UMR 2: UMR 5221 – Charles Coulomb Laboratory